Stress and burnout

 ‘Burnout’ generally refers to a point at which a person’s job has exhausted them, physically and emotionally, to the point where they have begun to feel hopeless and disillusioned.

 While it isn’t an official medical diagnosis, it can be related to other conditions such as depression.
-People are more likely to experience burnout if they have a lack of balance between their work and life, they feel they don’t have control over their work, or they try to ‘do too much’, taking on too many roles or work areas.
+People are more likely to experience burnout if they have a lack of balance between their work and personal life, they feel they don’t have control over their work, or they try to ‘do too much’, taking on too many roles or work areas.

 Symptoms of burnout include: